MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 - Only requests from secure connections (HTTPS) are accepted.
 - Shared key authorization is disabled.
 - Network firewall rules are applied to the account.
+- Diagnostic settings for Azure Files are set to stream resource logs to an Azure Monitor Logs workspace.
+- Public network access is disabled.
+- Azure File Sync is configured with private endpoints and/or to use private DNS zones.

 For comprehensive governance, review the [Azure Policy built-in definitions for Storage](/azure/governance/policy/samples/built-in-policies#storage) and other policies that might affect the security of the compute layer.